RakiP/DSH-TenantRest/dockerKJ/README.md

 1. Clone repo
 2. Open changeme.sh and <br>
-- if required change the path of mountedDisk.
+- If required change the path of mountedDisk.
 You may also leave the default. <br>
 - DO change the name of the topic to your tenant name.
+- Make sure the credentialsId matches up with the jenkins you are connecting to.
+(JENKINS_HOME/credentials.xml, id-tag)
 3. execute: make runonce
 4, execute: make
 5. execute: make runkafka (if no kafka was running)